OBPMark/OBPMark/README.md

 The following folders are in the repository:

-	config/ Contains build configuration files for all benchmarks compliation formats (C, OpenMP, OpenCL, CUDA).
-Can be customized if needed. data/	Contains input and output/verification data that is to be used during implementation and benchmark exeuction. docs/	The OBPMark technical documentation.
+	config/ 	Build configuration files for all benchmarks compliation formats (C, OpenMP, OpenCL, CUDA).
+Can be customized if needed. data/		Input and output/verification data that is to be used during implementation and benchmark exeuction. docs/		The OBPMark technical documentation.
-	src/	Source files for each of the benchmarks. tools/	Contains helper/support tools that are not required for the benchmarking.
+	scripts/	Scripts for running benchmarks with default configuration parameters. src/		Source files for each of the benchmarks. tools/	Contains helper/support tools that are not required for the benchmarking.

 The benchmarks are organised in the following structure ("Public Beta" current status also shown):